-Zimbabwe is home to the magnificent Victoria Falls, the largest waterfall in the world and one of the Seven Natural Wonders of the World.
-This spectacular feat of nature together with the the Zambezi National Park is a UNESCO Natural World Heritage Site.
-While the Victoria Falls is a must-do for every traveler, there is so much more to this exceptionally beautiful country.
+Zimbabwe is home to the magnificent Victoria Falls, the largest waterfall in the world, and one of the Seven Natural Wonders of the World.
+This spectacular feat of nature together with the Zambezi National Park is a UNESCO Natural World Heritage Site.
+While Victoria Falls is a must-do for every traveler, there is so much more to this exceptionally beautiful country.
 Incredible game viewing can be done by vehicle and by boat.
-Canoe safaris, bungee jumping, white water rafting, micro lighting, fishing and helicopter flips over the falls are just a few of the adventure activities on offer.
+Canoe safaris, bungee jumping, white water rafting, micro lighting, fishing, and helicopter flips over the falls are just a few of the adventure activities on offer.

 Hwange National Park

 Hwange National Park is the largest game reserve in Zimbabwe.
-Situated on the border with Botswana and open to Botswana, this Park supports an abundance of wildlife.
-There are a number of shallow pans spread throughout the Park around which wildlife congregates, making for excellent game viewing.
+Situated in Zimbabwe and open to Botswana, this Park supports an abundance of wildlife as the game migrates between the two countries.
+There are several shallow pans spread throughout the Park around which wildlife congregates, making for excellent game viewing.
 There is also a variety of superb lodges in and around the park to enhance your experience of the area.

 Mana Pools National Park

 Mana Pools National Park lies at the heart of the Zambezi Valley.
 It is a remote and beautiful park with spectacular views of the Zambezi River.
 This stretch of river is famous for its four main pools after which the park is named, “Mana” means “four “in Shona.
-These and smaller seasonal pools dotted further inland hold water all year round drawing all manner of wildlife and bird life.
-A range of camps and lodges in the area ensure that you are able to experience all the adventure activities on offer.
+These and smaller seasonal pools dotted further inland hold water all year round drawing all manner of wildlife and birdlife.
+A range of camps and lodges in the area ensures that you can experience all the adventure activities on offer.

 The Matoba National Park

-The Matoba National Park which has UNESCO world heritage status, is situated in the magnificent Matobo Hlls.
-This range of domes, spires and balancing rock formations have been hewn out of the solid granite plateau through millions of years of erosion and weathering.
+The Matoba National Park which has UNESCO world heritage status is situated in the magnificent Matobo Hills.
+This range of domes, spires, and balancing rock formations have been hewn out of the solid granite plateau through millions of years of erosion and weathering.
 The majestic and rugged terrain of the park is a hiker’s paradise and the diversity of the vegetation supports a wide range of wildlife.
-The Matobos have great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.
+The Matobos has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.

 The Zimbabwe Ruins